dart-lang/site-www/src/tools/pub/cmd/pub-downgrade.md

-If a dependency is added to the pubspec before `dart pub downgrade` is run, it gets the new dependency and any of its transitive dependencies, placing them in the `.packages` file.
+If a dependency is added to the pubspec before `dart pub downgrade` is run, it gets the new dependency and any of its transitive dependencies, placing them in the `package_config.json` file.
 This is the same behavior as `dart pub get`.

 ## Removing a dependency

-If a dependency is removed from the pubspec before `dart pub downgrade` is run, it removes the dependency from the `.packages` file, thus making the dependency unavailable for importing.
+If a dependency is removed from the pubspec before `dart pub downgrade` is run, it removes the dependency from the `package_config.json` file, thus making the dependency unavailable for importing.
 Any transitive dependencies of the removed dependency are also removed, as long as no remaining immediate dependencies also